 2. Your role is not being respected.

 Unfortunately, this occurs for many professionals in a variety of positions.
 One such example is in the profession of human resources.
-Companies are notorious for underestimating the importance of their human resource staff.
+Companies are notorious for underestimating the importance of their human resources staff.
 If you find yourself being overlooked or not included in important decisions and meetings, this could be a sign your manager or company does not respect the role your position plays in the business.
 It’s time to start looking for a company that values you.
 Start searching for a new job (off the clock, of course!).

 3. Your skills are not being utilized in the best way.